-Satellite phones are affordable to hire for assistance although call costs are expensive.
+Satellite phones are affordable to hire for assistance during desert travel although call costs are expensive.
 UHF CB-Radios, meanwhile are important for communicating between fellow travellers out on the road, especially if road-trains share the route.

 Finally, carry a personal locator beacon (PLB) for out and out emergencies.